benjamin-heasly/geffenlab-ephys-pipeline/cortex-first-run.md

 This script includes several default values for cortex, like the cortex server address.
 It will prompt you for the subject and session date, and your cortex user credentials (same as you used for `ssh`).
 When prompted, enter the following:

 ```
+Experimenter initials: BH
 Subject ID: AS20-minimal2
 Session date MMDDYYYY: 03112025
 ```

-This should find pipeline analysis results on cortex and download them to the windows Desktop in a folder named `ephys-pipeline-outputs`.
+This should find pipeline processing and analysis results on cortex and download them to the windows Desktop in a folder named `ephys-pipeline-outputs`.
 You should be able to open this folder and browse to the results, including:

+ - Processing logs in `BH/AS20-minimal2/03112025/`
- - Session summary figures and dataframe `.pkl`: `AS20-minimal2/03112025/synthesis/`
+ - Session summary pickel and figures in `BH/AS20-minimal2/03112025/synthesis`
- - Nextflow visualizations for the Geffen lab ephys pipeline: `AS20-minimal2/03112025/nextflow`
+ - Nextflow visualizations for the Geffen lab ephys pipeline: `BH/AS20-minimal2/03112025/nextflow`
- - Nextflow visualizations for the AIND ephys pipeline: `AS20-minimal2/03112025/sorted/nextflow`
+ - Nextflow visualizations for the AIND ephys pipeline: `BH/AS20-minimal2/03112025/sorted/nextflow`
- - Quality control visualizations from the AIND ephys pipeline: `AS20-minimal2/03112025/sorted/visualization`
+ - Quality control visualizations from the AIND ephys pipeline: `BH/AS20-minimal2/03112025/sorted/visualization/`

 # Process a full `AS20` dataset